IhateCreatingUserNames2/AuraX/readme.md

 - Python 3.10+
 - Docker Desktop
-- 8GB RAM minimum (16GB recommended)
+- 16gb RAM minimum to run main and worker WITH REMOTE INFERENCE and with MANUAL VECTOR STEERING.
-- NVIDIA GPU (optional, for soul_engine Vector Steering) or Vast.AI
+- NVIDIA GPU for local Inference or Vast.AI.

 ## Installation